MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

-When you inactivate a workflow, the message bar and workflow related buttons that appeared in the associated entry window are removed, assuming that you haven’t activated another workflow.
+When you inactivate a workflow, the message bar and workflow related buttons that appeared in the associated entry window are removed, assuming that you haven't activated another workflow.
 For example, the message bar that appeared in the Purchase Order Entry window would be removed.

 *Before you make a workflow inactive, you may want to process the documents